-'''

-(send a-style-list notify-on-change f) \rightarrow any/c f : ((or/c (is-a?/c style<%>) #f) . -> . any)
+''' (send a-style-list notify-on-change f) \rightarrow any/c f : ((or/c (is-a?/c style<%>) #f) . -> . any) '''

-'''

-Attaches a callback to the style list, retaining the callback only weakly (in the sense of make-weak-box).
-The callback is invoked whenever a style is modified.
+Attaches a callback f to the style list.
+The callback f is invoked whenever a style is modified.

-Often, a change in one style will trigger a change in several other derived styles; to allow clients to handle all the changes in a batch, #f is passed in as the changing style after a set of styles has been processed.
+Often, a change in one style will trigger a change in several other derived styles; to allow clients to handle all the changes in a batch, #f is passed to f as the changing style after a set of styles has been processed.